We’re on a septic tank and a soakpit and I’m the only one who cares.

 What a beauty!
 A solid-looking snake about 80cm long.
 Fascinating.
 I read up on them: They’re back-fanged, mildly venomous, not life-threatening; very reluctant to bite; slow-moving, placid; Look at the beautiful coloration and scales.

-Relatively rare, they spend most of their life underground – note the small eyes.
+Relatively rare, they spend most of their life underground or hidden – note the small eyes.
 Found under rotting logs or when doing excavations.
 Move about slowly on warm, overcast days; good swimmers.
 Natal Black Snakes feed on frogs, lizards, legless lizards and small rodents; are known to take carrion.

 Dad!
 Who farted!? exclaims Jess this morning, wrinkling up her nose.